 - East – Bater Patch trails – west of Fiske Road

 Shomo Fields is north of Beaver Valley Road and Beaver Valley Marina.
-Bollinger Trail generally parallels the road and gives access to a number of loop trails into the Shomo Fields area.
+Bollinger Trail parallels the road and gives access to loop trails in the Shomo Fields area.
 This is nice because it gives options for varying riding distance.
-The only downside is Bollinger Trail is kind of noisy because of the amount of traffic on the road.
-Be careful crossing the road and pulling out onto it with your trailer!
-In good weather it gets quite busy, visibility is terrible, and people often drive too fast.
+The downside is Bollinger Trail can be a little noisy because of the road.
+Be careful crossing the road and pulling onto it with your trailer!
+In good weather it gets quite busy, visibility is poor, and people often drive too fast.
+The park is working with PaDOT and the township to improve trail crossings, thankfully.

 Note: At the village of Fiske where you turn back to Bater Patch there is a small church where you might park to ride back the dirt road to the actual trailhead.
 Be warned that there is a house along the access road with large and obnoxious dogs which are not contained.
 It’s easy to mistake their driveway for the road.
 You were warned!